ECC-BFMC/Documentation/source/data/hardwaresetupofcar/speedingcalibration.rst

 ..    :width: 50%

 1. Place the first marker underneath the midpoint of the rear axle when the car is at point 0.
-2. Utilize Command #9 to establish the tested speed for a specified duration.
+2. Utilize :doc:`Command #9 <../embeddedplatform/mainFlow>` to establish the tested speed for a specified duration.
 This command is structured to precisely control the vehicle's velocity over a designated time interval.
 3. Place the second marker underneath the midpoint of the rear axle at the final position.
 4. Ensure that the starting and final positions are on the same straight line.
 5. Use the ruler to measure the distance between the two markers.